Arcadia, California: Santa Anita Assembly Center

 The Santa Anita Assembly Center site is California Historical Landmark #934.
 In 1942 during World War II, the racetrack grounds were used as a processing and holding site for Japanese Americans who had been removed from their homes and communities for forced relocation and internment under President Franklin Roosevelt's Executive Order 9066.
 The Civilian Assembly Center at the racetrack became the largest and longest operating one of the eighteen, holding citizens until the Relocation Center camps were completed in interior areas of California and other states.
 More than 18,000 persons resided at the racetrack in primitive conditions.
 Four hundred temporary tarpaper barracks were constructed on the racetrack grounds to house many of the detainees, where they lived three families per unit.
 8,500 detainees lived in converted horse stalls.
 Bachelors were housed in the grandstand building.
 They had group showers, non-private bathrooms, and 24-hour armed surveillance.
 Each resident was given an "Army manufacture bed, one blanket and one straw tick."
 The Assembly Center held people from late March through the end of October 1942, when the internees were relocated inland to permanent internment camps at Manzanar and Tule Lake in California, and eight others in Western states and Arkansas.

-At the time, Arcadia's civic leaders were very vocal in their support of the Japanese American relocation internment policies of the federal government.

 In November 1942 the center was turned over to the United States Army Ordnance Corps for training purposes and was officially renamed Camp Santa Anita.
 Later in the war it served as a prisoner of war—POW camp, holding several thousand of Rommel's German Afrika Korps soldiers.